AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

 				<b>Info page</b>
 			</td>
 			<td>
-				Select a category page of the type <strong>content</strong> or enter the URL of a website to provide <a href="https://www.plentymarkets.eu/handbuch/payment/bankdaten-verwalten/#2-2"><strong>information about the payment method</strong></a>.
+				Select a category page of the type <strong>content</strong> or enter the URL of a website to provide <strong><a href="https://www.plentymarkets.co.uk/manual/payment/managing-bank-details/#2-2">information about the payment method</a></strong>.
 			</td>
 		</tr>
 		<tr>